sdgluck/fetch-background-sync/README.md

       }
     })

+    // Make a request...

     /**
      * Save important work using a `sync` operation
-     * to ensure request gets made now or later if
+     * to ensure request gets made later if
      * UA has lost connectivity.
      */
     function saveImportantWork () {